Substance Abuse Resources in Inverness

 Recovery is a multi-level process.
 Successful completion of a treatment program is commendable, but it is only the first phase of the journey.
 What is just as important is the aftercare that follows.
 Aftercare services can include a 12-step program, individual therapy, group therapy or a combination.

 Alcoholics Anonymous (AA) MeetingsAlcoholics Anonymous is a well-established 12-step organization found in communities large and small.
 Since maintaining long-term sobriety is the goal of the person recovering from alcohol dependency, AA meetings offer long-term guidance and emotional support from staff and fellow members.
 As AA meetings are local in nature, they are usually hosted in community centers, churches, meeting halls, hospitals, etc. Regardless of where you received alcohol treatment, Inverness offers many AA meetings to help you stay sober.
-Below is a list of three AA meetings and their locations within a 25-mile radius of Inverness, Florida:

 - Where: 1st Baptist Church, Room 174 Inverness, FL 34452

 - Where: East Donald Ln.
 Inverness, FL 34453